carolinezhao/front-end-learning/js/object/object.md

 * Update the object properties
 * Calculate something based on an object's properties.

-### Classes
+### Classes, Prototype, Inheritance
 object-oriented programming, abbreviated OOP.
-Classes are very important in object-oriented programming.
-This is because a class tells us helpful information about objects, and you can think of an object as a particular instance of a class.
+Classes are very important in OOP. a class tells us helpful information about objects you can think of an object as a particular instance of a class.

 When you make a constructor, you are in fact defining a new class.
 A class can be thought of as a type, or a category of objects—kind of like how Number and String are types in JavaScript.